tjzeig66/tz66/AD-Structure-Documentation.md

    - Unchecked **Protect object from accidental deletion."**

      [Disabling Protection](OU-protection-fix.png)
+     *Disabling the accidental deletion flag in the Object tab.*

    **Execution:** Successfully deleted the OU from the directory.
 ## 2. Security & Distribution Groups